NinjaMock includes all of the typical stencils for web and mobile wireframing.

-You can also start workspace sharing from your list of projects on the MY PROJECT page using the option for Manage Team on either project, folder or account level.
+You can also start workspace sharing from your list of wireframe and mockup projects on the MY PROJECTS page using the option for Manage Team on either project, folder or account level.

 When you send invitations to share your workspace, you can add existing NinjaMock users or invite new users to create their own NinjaMock account and join your project.